 This study estimated the health and economic burden of low intake of F&V as well as the cost-effectiveness of three policies to increase F&V consumption.
 Overall, F&V intake below the recommended five portions a day was responsible for about 16,000 deaths and 239,000 YLL from CVD, type 2 diabetes and cancer in England in 2017, which amounted to about £706 million in healthcare spending.
 Universal and targeted subsidies and a SMC would increase consumption of F&V, but the magnitude of the impact and the associated costs varied substantially.
 At a threshold of £20,000 per LYS, the targeted 30% subsidy to low-income households was most likely cost-effective, whilst the universal 10% subsidy and the SMC were unlikely to be cost-effective.
 The targeted subsidy had the additional benefit of reducing inequalities.

-Attributable burden of diseases and costs
+Attributable burden of disease and costs

 The proportion of deaths attributable to low consumption of F&V may seem modest, but the absolute numbers are substantial, because CVD and cancer remain leading causes of death in England.[28]
 Furthermore, low consumption of F&V accounted for a higher proportion of cause-specific YLL than deaths, because the RRs associated with low F&V consumption (and hence the PAFs) are higher,[23, 36] and intake of F&V is lower in younger age groups.
 Those figures are in keeping with a recent WHO report, which estimated that low intake of F&V accounted for 1.8% of the global burden of disease, with up to 7% of the deaths attributable to low intake of F&V in high-income countries.[37]
 More recently, the Global Burden of Disease study estimated that dietary factors overall accounted for 44%, 33% and 7% of the deaths caused by CVD, type 2 diabetes and cancer in the UK in 2017, respectively.
 As only about a fifth of the deaths were attributable to low intake of F&V in the European region where the UK was included, our estimates are close to what would be expected for England.[23]